Guide to Student Violins

 - What is the right violin for my grade?

 What sort of violin should I be looking for and how much might it cost?
 Many beginners start with an inexpensive Chinese mass-produced violin outfit including violin, bow and case.
 The quality of these varies and many internet suppliers and general music shops sell violins which are not properly set up.
 I recommend a well set up Stentor II violin outfit featuring ebony pegs and ebony fingerboard and upgraded with high quality Pirastro Tonica strings.

 Once a young player is entering for the RCM grade exams, they need a violin which is suitable for the standard they have reached.
 At this stage good strings are essential.
-The Andreas Zeller or the Conservatoire outfit upgraded with Dominant strings is suitable up to Grade 5.
+The Andreas Zeller or the Conservatoire outfit upgraded with Pirastro Tonica strings is suitable up to Grade 5.
 The price range for violin outfits with ebony pegs and professional quality strings is around £200 to £300.

 Progress beyond Grade 5 can be held back without the correct equipment.
 Many players look for an antique violin but these are expensive.
 Prices continue to rise so a purchase can be regarded as an investment.
 Prices for 19th century German and French "trade" violins without makers' labels, or with "Copy of Stradivarius" or similar labels, range from around £600 to £1000 plus.
 Better quality antique violins with makers' labels are considerably more expensive.
 Usually neither bow nor case are included in the price.
 At this level it is important to have a good bow